 Once holding responsibility for educating the Cathedral’s choirsters, the very purpose that gave the building its name, the Old Cathedral School was constructed on Cathedral Green in 1908, shortly after the completion of Truro Cathedral.
 The school was closed in 1982, after which point the Grade II listed building provided office space for Cornwall Council for several years before falling into significant disrepair.

 Thankfully, following successful fundraising efforts by Truro Cathedral, full restoration works were able to be carried out, sensitively transforming the building into the iconic, creative hub that it is today.
-The restoration sought to seamlessly retain the original character features of the building, conceived and executed by father and son duo, John Loughborough and Frank Pearson, whilst incorporating contemporary design features – an intention that has been achieved to fantastic effect.
+The restoration sought to seamlessly retain the original character features of the building, conceived and executed by father and son duo, John Loughborough and Frank Pearson, whilst incorporating contemporary design features – an intention that has been achieved to fantastic effect by Koha Architects.
 Today’s creative hub provides truly stunning spaces for Truro and Cornwall’s educational, musical and art groups to make use of – and is now home to ISO Spaces HQ, providing our team and clients an inspiring, central location in the heart of the city.

 Our friends at Truro Cathedral trawled though the archives and found these original photographs of the school in all its former glory.
 The before and after images below showcase the £1.5m sympathetic restoration of many of the building’s beautiful and unique spaces and aspects.

 The Hawkins Laboratory opened within the school walls in 1909 and is today the space in which our office team reside.
 We hope to build upon the decades of learning, innovation and creativity that this room once fostered by pioneering bespoke and modular container design solutions for generations to come.